3 Best Day Trips to Oak Alley Plantation from New Orleans

 Touring Oak Alley Plantation| ©Adams

-A great way to experience two different points in American history is to visit two of its most iconic plantations.
+A great way to learn about two different aspects of American history is to visit two of its most iconic plantations.

 Oak Alley is renowned for its incredible beauty and age, as well as its excellent state of preservation.
-Laura Plantation, on the other hand, offers a very different but equally beautiful setting.
+For its part, Laura Plantation offers a very different atmosphere, although equally beautiful.

-At Oak Alley Plantation the centrepiece is the imposing natural bridge formed by the ancient trees, which are guardians of a house that has much to tell and has witnessed 300 years of history.
+At Oak Alley Plantation, the centrepiece is the imposing natural bridge formed by ancient trees, which stand guard over a house that has many stories to tell and has witnessed 300 years of history.

-Laura Plan tation Laura Plantation is a very different colour, with an architectural style that betrays its French influence.
+The Laura plantation has a very different colour scheme, with an architectural style that betrays its French influence.

-Among its 200-year history, the great house was home to folklorist Alcée Fortier, who wrote about African slaves in 1870.
-It was also the setting for Joel Chandler Harris' Tales of Brer Rabbit.
+During its 200-year history, the large house was home to folklorist Alcée Fortier, who wrote about African slaves in 1870.
+It was also the setting for Joel Chandler Harris's Brer Rabbit stories.

 Details of interest